 “Spacetime is doomed.
 There is no such thing as spacetime fundamentally in the actual underlying description of the laws of physics.
 That’s very startling, because what physics is supposed to be about is describing things as they happen in space and time.
 So if there’s no spacetime, it’s not clear what physics is about.” — Nima Arkani-Hamed, Cornell Messenger Lecture 2016

 These ideas are not fringe.
-Stephen Hawking’s Holographic Principle (you can’t store information inside a volume of space, only on its surface area); Donald Hoffman’s Interface Theory (explained elegantly and compellingly in the above video); Emergence Theory as it is applied to physics (Raphael Bousso, Gerard ’t Hooft, Klee Irwin, Fotini Markopoulou, Herman Verlinde, and many others): these are some of our best and brightest minds, leaders in their fields, who have been bent over their desks for decades.
-What the current science is irrefutably telling us is that the globe is a fiction.
+Stephen Hawking’s Holographic Principle (you can’t store information inside a volume of space, only on its surface area); Donald Hoffman’s Interface Theory (explained elegantly and compellingly in the above video); Emergence Theory as it is applied to physics (Raphael Bousso, Gerard ’t Hooft, Klee Irwin, Fotini Markopoulou, Herman Verlinde, and many others): These are some of our best and brightest minds, leaders in their fields, men and women have been bent over their desks for decades.
+If matter is not fundamental to the universe, what the current science is irrefutably telling us is that the globe is a fiction.